From Harakiri (1962) to Seven Samurai (1954), these are the best Samurai movies of all time.

 12. 13 Assassins (2010)

 Obviously, 13 Assassins is a film with two contrasting halves.
 In the first, we are introduced to an array of characters and their motivations.
-The political manoeuvring is particularly fascinating to witness.
-The later-half is driven by the thrilling and chaotic sword play.
+The political maneuvering is particularly fascinating to witness.
+The later-half is driven by the thrilling and chaotic swordplay.
 Miike’s supremely entertaining action scenes pay enough homage to the samurai classics.
-He also uses lots of gallows humour to lighten the grim tone.
+He also uses lots of gallows humor to lighten the grim tone.

 11. Kill!
 (1968)

 The legendary Nakadai effortlessly plays the Sanjuro-like character without trying to imitate the swagger of Mifune.
-Kill!has some genuinely exciting action sequences.
+Kill! has some genuinely exciting action sequences.
 At the same time, it works as a hilarious parody of the samurai film tropes.
 The conspiracies become too convoluted at times to follow.
-Yet the humour and action make it a satisfying and pulpy samurai flick.
+Yet the humor and action make it a satisfying and pulpy samurai flick.